timescale/docs/timescaledb/tutorials/time-series-forecast.md

 ...
 ```

-We can also create two PostgreSQL views for the training
+You can also create two PostgreSQL views for the training
 and testing datasets.

 ```sql